rice-crc/voyages-frontend/src/components/modules.md

 ## Introduction

-Welcome to the Slave Voyages Application Components README.
 This document provides an overview of the various components that make up the Slave Voyages Application, which is designed to provide historical information about the transatlantic slave trade.
 This documentation will help developers understand the architecture, functionality, and usage of each component in the application.

-In our application, we have organized components into two five categories:
+In our application, we have organized components into five categories:

 ##